-Non-small cell lung cancer (NSCLC) is the most common type of lung cancer.
+Non-small cell lung cancer (NSCLC) is the most common lung cancer.
 There are three main types:

-- Squamous cell carcinoma – This develops in the cells that line the airways.
+- Squamous cell carcinoma develops in the cells that line the airways.
 It is more often found in the main airways in the centre of the lungs.

-Non-small cell lung cancer not otherwise specified (NOS) – This is when the expert doctor in cell types (pathologist) cannot say for certain which type of NSCLC it is.
-This type is uncommon.
+Non-small cell lung cancer not otherwise specified (NOS) is when the expert doctor in cell types (pathologist) cannot say for certain which type of NSCLC it is.
+This is uncommon.

 Smoking tobacco is the cause of most lung cancers and the biggest risk factor.
 This includes smoking cigarettes, cigars and pipes.
 People who do not smoke can still develop lung cancer, but their risk is much lower.

 If someone stops smoking, their risk of developing lung cancer gets lower over time.
 After about 15 years it is almost the same as a non-smoker.

 Lung cancer is also more common in older people.

-People who have symptoms usually begin by seeing their GP.
-If they think your symptoms could be caused by lung cancer, they will arrange test to help make a diagnosis.
-This can include:
+People may be diagnosed with lung cancer after seeing their GP about their symptoms.
+If your GP thinks your symptoms could be caused by lung cancer, they will arrange tests to help make a diagnosis.
+These can include: